datacamp-content-public/POL-306-Applied-Research-Methods/chapter2.md

 xp: 100
 ```

 R has functions that can easily compute the mean and median of a vector.
-The function for the mean is mean() and the function for median is median().
+The function for the mean is `mean()` and the function for median is `median()`.

 `@instructions`
-For this assignment you will have to load the dataset "state_party.csv" again and then calculate the mean and median of the percentage of democrats in a state (the variables are called democrat and republican).
+For this assignment you will have to load the dataset `"state_party.csv"` again and then calculate the mean and median of the percentage of democrats in a state (the variables are called democrat and republican).

-Remember to load data you need to call read.csv and save the output: df <- read.csv("state_party.csv") and then you can access the variables in the dataset using the $.
+Remember to load data you need to call read.csv and save the output: `df <- read.csv("state_party.csv")` and then you can access the variables in the dataset using the `$`.

 `@hint`